upr-fvx/universal-pokemon-randomizer-fvx/website/acks.md

 - **Generation 4 text handling** is processed by a Java port of loadingNOW's thenewpoketext.
 - **Generation 5 text handling** is processed by a Java port of SCV/ProjectPokemon's pptxt.
-- **NDS ROM extraction & creation** is handled using Java-ported code from **ndstool**.
+- **NDS ROM extraction & creation** is handled using a Java port of code from **ndstool**.
 - **arm9.bin decompression & compression** is achieved using a Java port of **CUE's BLZ compressor**.
 - **Decompression of LZ10/11-compressed images** is achieved using the DSDecmp library.
-- **Decompression of Gen1/2 Pokemon pictures** is achieved using a Java port of code from pokemon-reverse-engineering-tools
+- **Decompression of Gen 1/2 Pokemon images** is achieved using a Java port of code from pokemon-reverse-engineering-tools
+- **Recompression of LZ10/11-compressed images** is achieved using modified code from [AlmiaE](https://github.com/SunakazeKun/AlmiaE).
+- **Recompression of Gen 2 images** is achieved using [FuSoYa's Lunar Compress DLL](https://fusoya.eludevisibility.org/lc/index.html).
+- **3DS ROM extraction & creation** is handled using a Java port of code from Kaphotics' pk3DS and pkNX, and FireyFly's poketools.
+- **Reading/parsing BFLIM images** is achieved using Java port of code from KillzXGaming's Switch Toolbox.

+In addition,

+- **Pokémon Palette Randomization in Gen 3-5** is achieved using a port of code from Artemis251's Emerald Randomizer.

 ## Images used for Custom Player Graphics